JS80P

 Click on the black box in the header section of the distortion effects, or use the mouse wheel while holding the cursor above it to select the type of distortion:

-Distortion Level
+Distortion Level (DIST)

 The amount of distortion that is applied to the signal.